deepchecks/deepchecks/docs/source/user-guide/vision/vision_properties.rst

 A property is any single value that can be extracted from your data.
-This property values' distribution is characteristic of your data that might have hidden relation to your model performance, and therefore drift checks on those properties can come handy in two situations:
+This property values' distribution is characteristic of your data that might have hidden relation to your model performance, and therefore several checks on those properties can come handy in a few situations:

 1. New unlabeled data: To approximate how your model will work on the new data, since you don't have labels in order to do a performance check.
 If the new data's properties are different by a large margin from the